 by Melissa Chichester

-Ever-evolving label and packaging changes on supplements can make reading labels confusing.
-There is a lot to take into consideration, including the daily value percentage, how much to consume per serving, how your supplement is manufactured, and what the supplement does for the body.
+There is a lot to take into consideration, including the daily value percentage, how much to consume per serving, where your supplement is manufactured, and what the supplement does for the body.
 There are key identifiers on every label that reveal useful clues about your supplement.

 Fat-soluble vitamins, including Vitamins A, D, and E, are measured in mg (milligrams) or mcg (micrograms).
 Water-soluble vitamins, including C vitamins and the B-complex group, are also measured in milligrams (mg) or micrograms (mcg).
 One milligram is the equivalent of 1000 micrograms.

-Percent Daily Value (DV) tells what percentage of the recommended daily intake for each nutrient for adults and children ages 4 and up is provided by the supplement.
-For foods that have an established Daily Value, the FDA permits claims called “Nutrient Content” claims, which are statements made to characterize the levels of any particular nutrients within a food or supplement.
+Percent Daily Value (DV) tells what percentage of the recommended daily intake for each nutrient depends on the age group.
+For foods that have an established Daily Value, the FDA permits claims called “Nutrient Content” claims, which are statements made to characterize the levels of any particular nutrients within food or supplement.
 A symbol under the “Percent Daily Value” column and corresponding footnote indicates that a Daily Value is not established for that dietary ingredient.

 The list of all ingredients includes nutrients and other ingredients used to formulate the supplement, in decreasing order by weight.
 What ingredients are listed first are the most abundant in the product.
-In some products, this is not necessarily the case, because proprietary blends do not always disclose ratios of their nutrients.
+Some products also contain proprietary blends that do not disclose the amount of each nutrient but are listed in order of predominance too.
+The use of proprietary blends helps deliver unique products to our customers.

 The manufacturer’s or distributor’s name and place of business or phone number are required to appear on the label.
 If you are curious about where a product is manufactured or to know more about the company, check to see if they have a website with more information.

-Supplements should be stored in a cool, dry place in their original containers, out of the reach of children and should be used before the expiration date.
-This is very important to ensure that you are taking supplements when they are at their freshest and most potent.
+Generally speaking, most supplements should be stored at room temperature in their original containers, out of the reach of children, and should be used before the expiration date.
+This is important to ensure the potency of ingredients in the supplement.

 Many supplement bottles will have an icon that shows the actual size of the supplement, so you can determine whether or not it is something you can handle.